rafaelviniciusoliveira/Digital-filter-project/README.md

 # Digital filter project

 ## Objectives
-This project was developed during the class of discrete signal precessing with the purpose of understand the use of digital filters.
+This project was developed during the class of discrete signal processing with the purpose of understand the use of digital filters.

 ## Steps
 * Import python tools